 Begin your day by walking up the cobblestone streets to view the beautiful Main St. homes and gardens, climb the Congregational Church tower for a panoramic view of the island, and then grab a snack at the old-fashioned lunch counter at the Pharmacy on Main Street.
 If going to the beach is a priority, your wish has been granted.
 All you have to remember is sunscreen, because all Nantucket Town-owned beaches are not only beautiful, but also open free to the public, and there is a shuttle bus that travels to many of these beaches.
 Walk for miles, check out the south shore surf or grab a really tasty hamburger at one of the concessions.
 If you brought your fishing pole, keep in mind to look for a good spot to cast (make sure to order a permit from the state before you do).
 In town, walk to Children’s or Jetties Beach where your younger family members can play on the jungle gyms.
 Lifeguards are on duty, and you can eat your lunch outside on the deck.
 You will truly experience a million dollar view as you watch the many boats travel by.

 Feel like getting some exercise?
-Nantucket is over 40 percent conservation land with many self-guided trails open to the public — a great place to bring your leashed furry friend.
+Nantucket is over 40% conservation land with many self-guided trails open to the public, a great place to bring your leashed furry friend.
 There are also many bike shops to rent equipment to explore our incredible bike paths, and there our many sandwich shops along the way.
-Ride up to the Tupancy Links on the Cliff Rd. bike path, and walk to the end to be awed by the view of Nantucket Sound.
+Ride up to the Tupancy Links on the Cliff Road bike path, and walk to the end to be awed by the view of Nantucket Sound.
 It will take your breath away.
 For a longer trip, take the Polpis bike path and ride out to the famous rose-covered cottages in ‘Sconset.
 You will most certainly want to have your camera to capture the sight.
-For a bird’s eye view you can contact the Linda Loring Nature Center near Eel Point for information about their tours.
+For a Bird’s Eye View you can contact the Linda Loring Nature Center near Eel Point for information about their tours.

 After all this walking, exploring and sunshine, you now might be tired and thinking of staying the night.
 There is a youth hostel located in prime real estate right across from the beach at Surfside.
-All bed and breakfasts, inns and hotels list their last minute accommodation information at the Visitor Center and the staff can help you find the right room.
-Contrary to some popular beliefs, there are rooms available for one night, and the information aides will even make the call to locate one.
+All B&B’s, inns and hotels list their last minute accommodation information at the Visitor Center and the staff can help you find the right room.
+Contrary to some popular beliefs, there are rooms available for one night, and the Information Aides will even make the call to locate one.
 Have them suggest dinner at one of the area restaurants, or ask if there is early music playing.
-For one last stroll, go to the Strip on Broad St. and get some food to go.
-As the sun goes down you can check out a sunset, or as it grows dark, kicking up the sparkling water close to shore.
+For one last stroll, go to the Strip on Broad Street and get some food to go.
+As the sun goes down you can check out a sunset, or as it grows dark, kick up the sparkling phosphoresce in the water close to shore.
 Still want to get a glimpse of some of the Island’s stars?
 Look up at the beautiful Nantucket’s night time sky or stop by the Maria Mitchell observatory for a viewing on one of their open nights.

-About the author: Kate Hamilton Pardee has been the Director of Nantucket Visitor Services for 20 years.
-For more information on visiting Nantucket, you can contact Kate at 508-228-0925 or log onto www.nantucket-ma.gov/visitor.
-You can also follow Nantucket Visitor Services on Twitter at nantucketbuzz.
+Kate Hamilton Pardee has been the Director of Nantucket Visitor Services for 20 years.
+Please contact at 508-228-0925 or www.nantucket-ma.gov/visitor.
+Follow us on Twitter at https://twitter.com/nantucketbuzz.